* This page is for Consumers *

 Rehabilitation for Speech Disorders

 Aphasia is partial or complete loss of the ability to express or understand spoken or written words.
-It often results from a stroke or another brain injury that affects the language center in the brain (Fig. 1: When Specific Areas of the Brain Are Damaged).
+It often results from a stroke or another brain injury that affects the language center in the brain (see Figure: ).

 The goal of rehabilitation is to establish the most effective means of communication.
 For people with mild impairment, a speech therapist uses an approach that emphasizes ideas and thoughts rather than words.
 Pointing to an object or picture, gesturing, nodding, and relying on facial expressions are often sufficient for basic communication.
 For people with more severe impairment, a stimulation approach (frequently repeating words to the person) and a programmed stimulation approach (speaking words and presenting objects that can be touched and seen) help people regain some ability to use language.
 People with aphasia may use a letter or picture board to communicate.

 Caregivers of a person with aphasia need to be very patient and to understand the person's frustration.
 Caregivers must also realize that the person is not mentally impaired and should not be spoken to in baby language, which is insulting.
 Instead, caregivers should speak normally and, if necessary, use gestures or point to objects.

 People cannot articulate words normally because part of the nervous system that controls muscles used in speech is damaged.

 Rehabilitation goals depend on the cause of the dysarthria.
 If the cause is a stroke, a head injury, or brain surgery, the goal is to restore and preserve speech.
 If dysarthria is mild, repetition of words or sentences may enable people to relearn to use facial muscles and the tongue for correct pronunciation.
 If dysarthria is severe, people may be taught to use a letter or picture board or an electronic communication device with a keyboard and message display (print or screen).